-To track its target index as closely as possible, the Fund attempts to remain fully invested in stocks.
-To help stay fully invested and to reduce transaction costs, the Fund may invest, to a limited extent, in derivatives, including equity futures.
-The Fund may also use derivatives such as total return swaps to obtain exposure to a stock, a basket of stocks, or an index.
+The Fund may invest, to a limited extent, in derivatives.
 Generally speaking, a derivative is a financial contract whose value is based on the value of a financial asset (such as a stock, a bond, or a currency), a physical asset (such as gold, oil, or wheat), a market index, or a reference rate.
 Investments in derivatives may subject the Fund to risks different from, and possibly greater than, those of investments directly in the underlying securities or assets.
 The Fund will not use derivatives for speculation or for the purpose of leveraging (magnifying) investment returns.